 Nowadays more and more scholars have begun to question the idea of Roman period decline and are recognising that at the time of the Empire the Greek polis enjoyed a lively and dynamic culture and a remarkably high level of popular involvement in local politics.
 The Greek city in the Roman period wasn’t a museum.
 The public spaces where monuments stood were still home to the hustle and bustle of daily life – the business of buying and selling, political meetings, sport, religion and meeting with friends.
 In my PhD thesis I made this argument for the Roman period agora.
 As in most Mediterranean cultures, particularly in pre-Industrial times, the Roman period Greeks spent a good deal of their time outside in public spaces.
 I believe that thinking about what it must have been like to spend so much time surrounded by so many monuments brings us to the heart of what made life in these cities so different from our modern urban experience.
 I am fascinated by thinking about the impact that statues, tombs and inscriptions must have had on the people who moved among them and want to understand the role that monuments played in shaping the society and culture of the Roman period Greek polis.

-My research project as a Marie Curie Fellow at the Faculty of Classics at the University of Oxford will combine archaeological, literary and epigraphic (from inscriptions) evidence to investigate these issues.
-My central concern is to investigate the various ways in which the setting of public monuments worked to give them meaning – how they were positioned in relation to other monuments, what types of activity were going on around them, how visible they were and what type of audience might they have had.
-This will allow me to explore how monuments were used to reinforce or challenge positions of power in the local community and how the meaning of monuments that might on first consideration seem very different, for example sacred and civic, might have overlapped.
+From 2014-2017 I worked as a Marie Curie Fellow at the Faculty of Classics at the University of Oxford combining archaeological, literary and epigraphic (from inscriptions) evidence to investigate these issues.
+My central concern was to investigate the various ways in which the setting of public monuments worked to give them meaning – how they were positioned in relation to other monuments, what types of activity were going on around them, how visible they were and what type of audience might they have had.
+This approach makes it possible to explore how monuments were used to reinforce or challenge positions of power in the local community and how the meaning of monuments that might on first consideration seem very different, for example sacred and civic, might have overlapped.
 The project resulted in an online searchable database of public monuments in Roman Greek cities, an article on the meaning of public tombs for heroes and benefactors and two other articles that are awaiting publication.